pmndrs/zustand/docs/guides/testing.md

 ### Test Runners

-Typically, your test runner needs to be configured to run JavaScript/TypeScript syntax.
+Usually, your test runner needs to be configured to run JavaScript/TypeScript syntax.
 If you're going to be testing UI components, you will likely need to configure the test runner to use JSDOM to provide a mock DOM environment.

-The examples in this page will assume you're using Jest, but the same patterns apply no matter what test runner you're using.

-See these resources for typical test runner configuration instructions:
+See these resources for test runner configuration instructions:

 - **Jest**
   - [Jest: Getting Started](https://jestjs.io/docs/getting-started)